Ilie Cătărău: Early years

 After obtaining his visa, Cătărău became involved with the cell of Bessarabian exiles, including anarchist Zamfir Arbore and his Milcovul Society.
 His marginal role in politics concerned the Siguranța Statului secret police, who opened a special file on his activities.
 By the early 1910s, Cătărău was indeed working for the Russian Okhrana spy ring.
 He benefited from the disorganization of Romanian intelligence services, who were still in the process of establishing themselves.
 He registered and was paid monthly as a Romanian Land Forces counterintelligence operative in 1913.
-According to Porsenna, his friends, who took into consideration his unusual largess, always suspected that he was a Romanian spy—and also believed that he was a male prostitute; Lawyer-adventurer Ioan Timuș reports that there was another stated source of income, since Cătărău also organized fundraising efforts for stirring up an anti-Russian revolt in Bessarabia.
+According to Porsenna, his friends, who took into consideration his unusual largess, always suspected that he was a Romanian spy—and also believed that he was a male prostitute; lawyer-adventurer Ioan Timuș reports that there was another stated source of income, since Cătărău also organized fundraising efforts for stirring up an anti-Russian revolt in Bessarabia.
 Cătărău made no secret of his being protected by the Siguranța, and intimated that he could impose himself on other Bessarabian exiles, to the point of raping a female colleague who had rejected his advances.
 By 1913, he had made a name for himself denouncing alleged Russian spies, including Ion Costin.
 In retrospect, this appears to have been a disinformation campaign ordered by Cătărău's Russian contacts.

 Officially, Cătărău paid allegiance to the Romanian nationalist youth.
 As later noted by the Arad newspaper Românul: "At first he passed himself off as a Bessarabian student and issued lively propaganda, in student circles, regarding the sufferings of Bessarabian Romanians.
 It was therefore easy for him to attract everyone's sympathy.
 He turned himself into a nationalist and was always present at nationalist rallies."
 Cătărău infiltrated the Democratic Nationalist Party (PND) of Nicolae Iorga and A. C. Cuza.
 He participated in the PND congress for Ilfov County, declaring that "us Bassarabian Romanians can only trust the nationalist-democratic party".
-During the 1911 election, Cătărău campaigned for the PND's Cuza and Ion Zelea Codreanu in Fălticeni.
+During the March 1911 election, Cătărău campaigned for the PND's Cuza and Ion Zelea Codreanu in Fălticeni.
 With his impressive size, he is said to have intimidated potential voters, and to have willingly provoked a brawl.
 Such incidents earned Cătărău the trust of his party colleagues.
 Through Iorga, he even gained access to Crown Prince Carol.